 Looking for an empowerment self-defense (ESD) instructor?
 Or hoping to become an ESD instructor?Maybe you've been teaching self-defense for years, but are interested in bringing in an empower-ment framework, or just want to expand your skills and network with other expert teachers?You are in the right place!

 The NWMAF is a leader in empowerment-based self-defense technology.
-We offer professional development and credentialing to self-defense instructors.
-From cutting-edge research to best-practices in classroom management, from non-profit service to running an effective business, we can help you maximize what you deliver for your students.
+We offer professional development and credentials to self-defense instructors.
+From cutting-edge research to best-practices in classroom management, from non-profit service to running an effective business, we can help instructors maximize what they deliver to their students.

 Self-defense is not the same thing as martial arts.

 While many martial arts evolved as self-defense systems, they suited the needs of a people in a specific time and place (for example, fighting with weapons on horseback in 17th century Korea).
-They don’t necessarily translate well to practical, modern-day needs.
+And they don’t necessarily translate well to practical, modern-day needs.

 Instead, self-defense techniques are those you would use for the real dangers women and girls face in our society today, such as harassment, abuse, and sexual assault.
 These are best addressed through a quality women’s self-defense class.

 Anyone can learn basic physical self-defense skills, even someone small, elderly, with physical disabilities, overweight, or out of shape.